deanyang-econ/deanyang/_pages/devlab_research_projects.md

 * <ins>Religious Taboos and Obligations</ins>.
 What economic factors affect peoples’ decisions to join religious groups? _Funder: MITRE_.

 * <ins>The Green Revolution and Global Population</ins>.
-How did the technological gains from the Green Revolution affect the size and distribution of population on our planet? _Funders: MITRE, Population Studies Center (via NIH NICHD center grant)_.
+How did the technological gains from the Green Revolution affect the size and distribution of population on our planet? _Funders: Population Institute, MITRE, Population Studies Center (via NIH NICHD center grant)_.

 * <ins>Virtual Jobs</ins>.
 What are the barriers facing new college graduates in Sub-Saharan Africa who seek to participate in the global remote (virtual) job market? _Funder: J-PAL Jobs and Opportunity Initiative_.